-Production and service provision was planned, carried out, monitored, and controlled to ensure that product conformed to documented specifications.
+Production and service provision were planned, carried out, monitored, and controlled to ensure that product conformed to documented specifications.
 The organization had a documented process for the control of production that included, but not limited to, qualification of infrastructure and monitoring and measuring equipment.
-Batch manufacturing records were available and identified the quantities manufactured and quantities approved for distribution.
+Batch manufacturing records were available and identified the amount manufactured and amount approved for distribution.
 The nonconformities identified were addressed through a CAPA plan.